NixOS/nix/doc/manual/src/contributing/hacking.md

 ## Building Nix with flakes

-This section assumes you are using Nix with the experimental feature [`nix-command`] enabled.
-See the [Building Nix](#building-nix) section for equivalent instructions using stable Nix interfaces.

-[`nix-command`]: @docroot@/contributing/experimental-features.md#xp-nix-command

 To build all dependencies and start a shell in which all environment variables are set up so that those dependencies can be found:

 ```console